innoq/ml-ops.org/content/three-levels-of-ml-software.md

 We might spend the majority of time on a machine learning project constructing data sets, cleaning, and transforming data.

 The data engineering pipeline includes a sequence of operations on the available data.
-The final goal of these operations is to create training and testing datasets for the ML algorithms:
+The final goal of these operations is to create training and testing datasets for the ML algorithms.
+In the following, we describe each stage of the data engineering pipeline such as *Data Ingestion*, *Exploration and Validation*, *Data Wrangling (Cleaning)*, and *Data Splitting*.

 ### Data Ingestion